dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-architecture.md

 ### Activity actors

-A new instance of the `dapr.internal.wfengine.activity` actor is activated for every activity task that gets scheduled by a workflow.
+A new instance of the `dapr.internal.default.wf-app.activity` actor is activated for every activity task that gets scheduled by a workflow.
 The ID of the _activity_ actor is the ID of the workflow combined with a sequence number (sequence numbers start with 0).
 For example, if a workflow has an ID of `876bf371` and is the third activity to be scheduled by the workflow, it's ID will be `876bf371#2` where `2` is the sequence number.

 Each activity actor stores a single key into the state store: